 You may think you need to take drastic action to make the most progress in these last few weeks of the year, but Shapiro recommends building small habits instead.

-If you start making small changes now, you’ll be in great shape come 2018.
+If you start making small changes now, you’ll be in great shape by the new year.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.